How to Avoid Common Mistakes on Your Corporate Blog

 Ignoring Technical SEO

-Structured SEO and Code
+Structured Seo And Code

 There's a lot that goes into SEO, but some of the more basic technical aspects of optimization are left behind by even the basic guides, because they're so foundational to blogging success that they're almost taken for granted.
 Yet so many corporate blogs don't implement these basics because they don't know any better.
 Here's what you should look into and implement: